eerimoq/nala/README.rst

 .. image:: https://github.com/eerimoq/nala/raw/master/docs/build-and-run-one-test.png

-Now, make the time test fail to see what an error report looks like.
+Run ``make -s -C foo auto`` to build and run all tests automatically when any source file in your project is modified.
+With the command running, make the time test fail by returning ``41`` instead of ``42`` from the time mock.

 .. code-block:: c